Car Insurance for Government Employees in 2026

 Consider usage-based insurance for telework schedules

 Switch to usage-based or pay-per-mile insurance if you drive under 10,000 miles yearly.
-Government employees who telework multiple days weekly or have short commutes to federal buildings can save substantially.
-Programs like Progressive Snapshot or State Farm Drive Safe & Save reward the reduced driving common among remote and hybrid workers with discounts up to 30%.
+Government employees who telework multiple days weekly or have short commutes to federal buildings can save a lot.
+Programs like Progressive Snapshot or State Farm Drive Safe & Save reward reduced driving common among remote and hybrid workers, with discounts up to 30%.

 5. 5